 I race back to the hotel, change, and head out.
 I’m going to find some things to do in Times Square to tie up my 48 hours in New York City!
 I go a route that takes me into the Rockefeller Center area.

-Jimmy Fallon, nor the cast of SNL, are outside to greet me.
+Neither Jimmy Fallon nor the cast of SNL is outside to greet me.
 After checking out the ice skating rink, I move on.
 At the parents’ request, I stroll past Fox News.
 (The actual request was to walk outside in the morning with the chance of them seeing me on TV.)
 I take a picture from half a block away to let them know I’ve been.
 I think of a joke about how much it burns my skin to be this close, but save it for the blog instead.
 After taking a picture of the smallest cop car ever, I head to Times Square.

 Took a quick trip to the M&M store to see if they have their new candy bar from the super bowl ad (they didn’t).
 I went back to the hotel.
 Fat Guy needs food.
-I head back through Rockefeller Center and honestly, at this point, I’ll take a Seth Myers sighting, but am disappointed yet again.
+I head back through Rockefeller Center, and honestly, I’ll take a Seth Myers sighting at this point, but I am disappointed yet again.

 48 Hours In New York City Finale